m1ome/peyote/README.md

 ```

 # About
-Peyote is a simple and small flexible tool for pretty-print thing from cli!
+Peyote is a simple and small flexible tool for pretty-print things from cli!

+Currently supported list of data:
+- [x] JSON
+- [x] CSV

 # Usages